radioation/Godot_Rocks/MiniMap/NOTES.md

 # Simpler minimap
-* added a SPrite2D to main with simplified background (`bg_tenth.png`)
+* added a Sprite2D to main with simplified background (`bg_tenth.png`)
   * scaled sprite up to match the main background size
-  * changed the visibilty layer of this background sprite to 2 (removed 1)
+  * changed the visibility layer of this background sprite to 2 (removed 1)

 * Added layer 2 to the Main scene's visibility layer
-* updated main.gd to set the main viewport to disable rendering layer 2
+* updated main.gd to set the main view port to disable rendering layer 2

 ```gd
 func _ready() -> void: